Artemis-Development-Group/artemis/README.md

 # Disclaimer

 We do not make any claims about the security or reliability of this software and we are not liable if you get hacked.
-Portions of this code and assets are (C) 2005-2015 reddit Inc.
+Portions of this code and assets are (C) 2005-2015 reddit Inc. If you find a vulnerability or you have something else to tell us, please contact artemis@cocaine.ninja for assistance or ethical disclosure.